ejamshidiasl/ray_engine/README.md

 - **Smooth Node Movement**:
     - Functions for forward movement, look-at behavior, follow position and transitions.

+- **Tween System**:
+    - Add tween to any variable in a node to animate it. (now just float tween but soon other types will be added)

 - **Extensibility**:
     - Easily register new draw or update functions.